ermiasgelaye/ETL-Project/README.md

 - Final tables/collections that will be used in the production database: New final table with found/calculated values by metrics.

 ### Project Report
-- Project will be submit in to GitHub
+- Project will be submitted through github.

+### Team members
+- Adedamola Atekoja (‘Damola)
+- Amanda Qianyue Ma
+- Amos Johnson
+- Ermias Gaga
+- Maria Lorena